-In the current panorama of the discussion on new technologies, the dichotomy of opinions is clearer than ever: some people see technology as a promise of progress and innovation, but one gets the impression that the pessimists are more numerous, or more noisy.
-And I'm not talking about legitimate concerns, or doubts.
-There is genuine skepticism, when not fear and rejection.
+In the current panorama of discussion on new technologies, the dichotomy of opinions is clearer than ever: some people see technology as a promise of progress and innovation, but one has the impression that pessimists are more numerous, or more noisy.
+And I'm not talking about legitimate concerns or doubts.
+There is authentic skepticism, when not fear and rejection.

 What fuels this feeling towards new technologies?
 And how can society balance hope and realism in looking to tomorrow?